SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ```
 3. Save the file

-With this change users that have the role `RiskViewer` assigned can view ("read") risks and mitigations, and a user with role `RiskManager` can view and change risks and mitigations, they are granted all the authorizations ("*").
+With this change users that have the role `RiskViewer` assigned can view ("read") risks and mitigations, and a user with role `RiskManager` can view and change risks and mitigations.
+They are granted all the authorizations ("*").

 ### Add Users for Local Testing